 Consistent watering is vital – your spaghetti squash gets thirsty!
 Doubly so if you live in a hot, arid climate.

-Depending on whether the plants are tiny seedlings or if they’ve sprawled wildly across your yard, they will need anywhere between one to two inches of water per week.
+Whether the plants are tiny seedlings or sprawled wildly across your yard, they will need anywhere between one to two inches of water per week.

 Adding straw around the base of the plant will prevent evaporation and can stop the vegetables from resting directly on the soil.
 Getting your veggies some straw padding as breathing room can prevent fruits from rotting before they reach maturity!

-Like all members of the squash family, these plants are susceptible to powdery mildew.
+Like all squash family members, these plants are susceptible to powdery mildew.
 Be proactive and avoid getting the leaves wet when watering.
-Do your best to always apply water at the base of the plant, directly onto the soil.
+Do your best to always apply water at the base of the plant directly onto the soil.

 How to Harvest Spaghetti Squash

-It takes squashes around 90 – 110 days to reach maturity, so be prepared to wait until early fall.
-If you live in a cold climate, pick your squashes before the frost comes.
+It takes spaghetti squashes around 90 to 110 days to reach maturity, so be prepared to wait until early fall to harvest your spaghetti squash.
+However, if you live in a cold climate, pick your squash before the first winter frost.

-You will know your squash is ready to harvest when the skin is a deep yellow.
-Also – remember that squash skin hardens as it matures!
-So, you want squash skin tough enough so you can’t easily puncture it with a fingernail.
+You will know your spaghetti squash is ready to harvest when the skin, which starts with a green color, is golden yellow.
+Also, remember that squash skin hardens as it matures!
+So, you want squash skin tough enough that you can’t easily puncture it with a fingernail.

 One more thing.
 Look at the vine!
 There are good odds that by the time the squash is ready to harvest, the vine will have died back as well.